kermitt2/datastet/Readme.md

 1. __Structuring__: Given an article to be processed by DataStet:

-  1.1.  if the format is PDF, the document is first parsed and structured automatically by [Grobid](https://github.com/kermitt2/grobid).
+__1.1. if the format is __PDF__, the document is first parsed and structured automatically by [Grobid](https://github.com/kermitt2/grobid).
 This includes metadata extraction, structuring the text body and bibliographical references.

-  1.2. if the format is a publisher XML format (see [Pub2TEI](https://github.com/kermitt2/Pub2TEI) for the list of supported XML formats, e.g. TEI, JATS/NLM, ScholarOne, BMJ, Elsevier staging format, OUP, PNAS, RSC, Sage, Wiley, etc.), [Pub2TEI](https://github.com/kermitt2/Pub2TEI) converts the XML to the same customised structured TEI representation as GROBID.
+__1.2. if the format is a __publisher XML__ format (see [Pub2TEI](https://github.com/kermitt2/Pub2TEI) for the list of supported XML formats, e.g. TEI, JATS/NLM, ScholarOne, BMJ, Elsevier staging format, OUP, PNAS, RSC, Sage, Wiley, etc.), [Pub2TEI](https://github.com/kermitt2/Pub2TEI) converts the XML to the same customised structured TEI representation as GROBID.

 2. __Selection of data relevant zones__: Based on the structured document, some sections are flagged to be processed for dataset mention identification and some will be skipped (title, keyword, bibliographical references, section header, figure and table content).
 The structures to be processed are further flagged as relevant for impicit dataset mentions (normal paragraphs, Data availability Sections) or not (annexes, footnotes).
 The objective is to ignore some structures when identifying named dataset mentions, and ignore some additional structures when identifying implicit dataset mentions, to avoid obvious spurious extractions.